 R.T.s who specialize in pediatric cardiopulmonary care focus on newborns and young children.
 Sometimes they work in hospitals where they look after patients in intensive care units, including newborn babies.
 Children and adolescents who have asthma can seek outpatient care from some pediatric respiratory therapists.

 Children or newborns are often transported by ambulance or helicopter by pediatric emergency transport teams at hospitals.
 Respiratory Therapists and Registered Nurses typically make up these teams.

 A respirator specializing in lung function testing may enjoy the diagnostic aspects of respiratory healthcare.
 A pulmonary function laboratory or physician’s office employs therapists to measure lung function and assist physicians in determining whether a person has a lung disease and, if so, what kind.

 Many therapists in this area hold certifications in pulmonary diagnostics and certifications in respiratory therapy and respiratory therapy.

 You might be able to obtain a Certified Pulmonary Function Technician or Registered Pulmonary Function Technologist credential, for example.

-Most managers enter the field after having worked as a staff therapist for numerous years.
+Most managers enter the field after working as staff therapists for numerous years.
 This is a promotional opportunity for existing R.T. in medical or other institutions.
 Some of them have earned the Advanced level RRT license, and many have a bachelor’s degree in business or health care administration.

 Some patients with respiratory diseases such as emphysema receive health care from respiratory therapists in their homes.
 Therapists provide home care equipment to people at home, usually through companies or hospitals that can support such devices.
 It is beneficial for R.T.s to get out into the community and observe patients in their homes.